Looking for support for your finance function? Book a time with an expert.

 CLTV/CAC Ratio

-The CLTV/CAC ratio is like a magnifying glass for your business.
-It is a key indicator of the profitability and scalability of your customer acquisition strategy.
-It highlights how well you're bringing in customers and how valuable these customers are over time.
+The CLTV/CAC Ratio is basically a magnifying glass for your business.
+This is a major indicator of your customer acquisition strategy’s profitability, reflecting how effectively you are acquiring customers and how much they are worth.

 NPS (Net Promoter Score)